 For tax credit investments in which we do not have the right to make decisions that will most significantly impact the economic performance of the entity, we are not the primary beneficiary and thus do not consolidate the entity.
-These investments are disclosed in Table 61.
+These investments are disclosed in Table 53.
 The table also reflects our maximum exposure to loss exclusive of any potential tax credit recapture.
-Our maximum exposure to loss is equal to our legally binding equity commitments adjusted for recorded impairment, partnership results or amortization for qualifying low income housing tax credit investments when applicable.
+Our maximum exposure to loss is equal to our legally binding equity commitments adjusted for recorded impairment, partnership results or amortization for qualifying LIHTC investments when applicable.
 For all legally binding unfunded equity commitments, we increase our recognized investment and recognize a liability.
-As of December 31, 2022, we had a liability for unfunded commitments of \$2.2 billion related to investments in qualified affordable housing projects which is reflected in Other liabilities on our Consolidated Balance Sheet.
+As of December 31, 2023, we had a liability for unfunded commitments of \$2.1 billion related to investments in qualified affordable housing projects which is reflected in Other liabilities on our Consolidated Balance Sheet.

-Table 61 also includes our involvement in lease financing transactions with LLCs engaged in solar power generation that, to a large extent, provided returns in the form of tax credits.
+Table 53 also includes our involvement in lease financing transactions with LLCs engaged in solar power generation that, to a large extent, provided returns in the form of tax credits.
 The outstanding financings and operating lease assets are reflected as Loans and Other assets, respectively, on our Consolidated Balance Sheet, whereas related liabilities are reported in Deposits and Other liabilities.

-We make certain equity investments in various tax credit limited partnerships or LLCs.
+We also make certain equity investments in various tax credit limited partnerships or LLCs.
 The purpose of these investments is to achieve a satisfactory return on capital and to assist us in achieving goals associated with the CRA.
-During 2022, we recognized \$0.4 billion of amortization, \$0.4 billion of tax credits and less than \$0.1 billion of other tax benefits associated with qualified investments in LIHTCs within Income taxes.
-We recognized \$0.3 billion of amortization, \$0.3 billion of tax credits and less than \$0.1 billion of other tax benefits associated with qualified investments in LIHTCs within Income taxes in 2021.
-Comparable amounts for 2020 were \$0.2 billion, \$0.2 billion and less than \$0.1 billion, respectively.
+During 2023, we recognized \$0.4 billion of amortization, \$0.4 billion of tax credits and less than \$0.1 billion of other tax benefits associated with qualified investments in LIHTCs and NMTCs within Income taxes.
+We recognized \$0.4 billion of amortization, \$0.4 billion of tax credits and less than \$0.1 billion of other tax benefits associated with qualified investments in LIHTCs within Income taxes in 2022.
+Comparable amounts for 2021 were \$0.3 billion, \$0.3 billion and less than \$0.1 billion, respectively.

-NOTE 6 GOODWILL AND MORTGAGE SERVICING RIGHTS
+NOTE 5 GOODWILL AND MORTGAGE SERVICING RIGHTS